vmware/vic/doc/user_doc/vic_installation/plugin_h5_vc_web.md

 # Install the HTML5 Plug-In on vCenter Server for Windows by Using a Web Server #

-If you are running vCenter Server 6.5 on Windows, you must use a Web server to deploy the HTML5 vSphere Client plug-in for vSphere Integrated Containers Engine.
+If you are running vCenter Server 6.5 on Windows, you must use a Web server to deploy the HTML5 vSphere Client plug-in for vSphere Integrated Containers.

 **Prerequisites**